Erioldoesdesign/Design_HOSS_PhD/ecosystem mapping Interviews/Ecosystem-mapping.md

    a.
 What are your biggest concerns about how technology will change society within your issue area?
    b.
 Are you planning programs to help shape these concerns or changes?

-3. Do you work with (Free,Libre) open source software (AKA OSS, FLOSS, FOSS) in your innovation with humanitarian/human-rights?
+3. Do you work with (Free, Libre) open-source software (AKA OSS, FLOSS, FOSS) in your innovation with humanitarian/human rights?
    a.
 If you're unsure can you name some of the technology software (and hardware) you use?
    b.
 How do you or your organisation learn about new developments in technology?